CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/8_persisting_contacts.md

     storage.setItem('contacts', JSON.stringify([contact]))
   })
 ```
-Now, if you build this code, open the page and create a new contact, it should store that on localStorage in your browser.
+Now, if you build this code, open the page and create a new contact, it should store that in localStorage in your browser.
 To verify this we're going to open the browser's developers tool and head to the Application tab.
 Look at the storage section, you'll see a Local Storage menu.
 Open that and select the url to your website \(which will likely be http://localhost:3000 since we're on our local machine\).
 You should then see the contact that you just stored as in the image below.
 ![Viewing the contact in DevTools](https://github.com/CraftAcademy/ca-course-week-2/blob/master/.gitbook/assets/screenshot-2018-06-14-17.21.52.png?raw=true)